 Sprint is a Kansas-based telecommunications company that provides wireless services for more than 54 million customers.
 It’s considered the “big three” of U.S. wireless network operators and provides coverage over the 48 continental United States.

-Like many cell phone providers, Sprint requires customers to sign contracts that you can only get out of if you pay an early termination fee.
-According to the Sprint website, “If you've entered into a one- or two-year contract and choose to terminate or cancel your service before your contract ends, you will be charged an early termination fee of up to up to $350/line for Advanced Devices & up to $200/line for all other devices.”
+Like many cell phone providers, Sprint requires customers to sign contracts that often require you pay an early termination fee if you want to end prior to the end date on the contract.
+According to the Sprint website, “If you've entered into a one- or two-year contract and choose to terminate or cancel your service before your contract ends, you will be charged an early termination fee of up to $350/line for Advanced Devices & up to $200/line for all other devices.”
 This fee is prorated and calculated by taking the months remaining on your contract and multiplying it by $20 (for high-end devices).
 For all other devices, the prorated amount is calculated by multiplying the remaining months by $10.

 If your contact is almost ending, wait until the end of your pay period and the follow the steps to cancel...